Pozole Rojo (Red Posole Recipe)

 - Pork Roast.
 Cut the pork off the bone, and cook the bone to add flavor.

-- Onion.
+- White Onion.
 To deeply enhance the flavor of your soup.

-- Garlic.
+- A Few Cloves Garlic.
 Fresh is the way to go.

-- Ancho chile peppers.
+- Ancho chiles peppers.
 Sweet and smoky with medium heat.

-- Guajillo chile peppers.
+- Guajillo chiles peppers.
 The most common dried chile used in Mexican cuisine.

 - Arbol chile peppers.
 Bright clean heat.